Hello Missfortune

-Hello Missfortune (愛上我的衰神; lit.
-Falling in Love with My Bad Luck) is a Hong Kong television series created and produced by television network TVB.
-With Dave Fong as the executive producer, it premiered on 27 December 2021 and continued until 7 January 2022 for 10 Episodes.
-Starring Hubert Wu and Erica Chan, the show incorporates fantasy and afterlife aspects depicting beings who belong to different world dimensions and their learning experience of letting go of unresolved conflicts of the past.
+Hello Missfortune (愛上我的衰神 (Falling in Love with My Bad Luck)) is a Hong Kong television series created by television network TVB, with Dave Fong serving as producer.
+The 10-episode series premiered on 27 December 2021 and concluded on 7 January 2022.
+Starring Hubert Wu and Erica Chan, the show incorporates elements of fantasy and the afterlife, depicting beings from different dimensions as they navigate unresolved conflicts from the past and learn to let go.